WORK INFO

 Awarded 2019 Cambridge Artworks Residency

-bicycle accidents, including my own, both involving head injuries, one fatal.
-The work addresses the vulnerability of the human body and explores ideas around mortality, memory loss, trauma, recovery, remembrance and the healing power of nature.
+A multi-layered narrative-based body of work, After the Fall responds to the aftermath of two unconnected bicycle accidents both involving head injuries, one fatal.
+The work addresses the vulnerability of the human body and explores ideas around mortality, memory loss, trauma, recovery, remembrance and the healing power of nature, as well exploring the potential of being horizontal in a public space as a live human sculpture.

 Works in the show respond to the site of the accident, address the experience of memory loss, recovery and bring attention to the kindness and care of strangers.
 Two works explore the healing powers of gardens in photographs recorded at Cambridge Botanic Garden, green spaces I often visited and photographed as part of my recovery process.